edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 - Dynamic configuration of the message subscription is not a user friendly operation today (requiring configuration changes).

-    - Ans:  We might want to think about creating additional APIs for Adding/Updating/Deleting/Query the external subscription (and store them to the RedisDB).
+    - Ans:  In the future, we might want to think about creating additional APIs for Adding/Updating/Deleting/Query the external subscription (and store them to the RedisDB).

 - Is it acceptable for more than one response to be published by the device service on the same correlation ID?
 Eg, send back "Acknowledged", then "Scheduled", then "Starting", then "Done" statuses?

     - Ans:  No, the correlation id has a life span to/from the initial requester to the response back to the requester.

 - Would it make sense to echo the command name into the response, as a reality check?
-    - Ans: solved via topic naming
+    - Ans: solved via topic naming.
+Also, per @lenny-intel: "not needed as we don't do this in the HTTP response.
+The response topic doesn't need the extra path info.
+The request ID or correlation ID is all that is needed to match the response to the request.
+No need to make it more complex."

 - Would sending/receiving binary data (e.g. CBOR) be supported in this north-south message implementation?

-    - Ans:  today, command service and device services do not support CBOR operations.
-This feature would be explored only when these services support binary/CBOR payloads.
+    - Ans:  today, command service and device services support CBOR get operations but not set (C SDK suppports both).
+[Suggest getting feature parity](https://github.com/edgexfoundry/device-sdk-go/issues/488) in place between the SDKs before exploring CBOR support messaging binary/CBOR payloads.

 - Use of the message bus communications (by the non-EdgeX 3rd party service or application) would bypass the API Gateway.

-    - Ans:  it would.
-Pretty much every MQTT broker has a way to do this, where the most common are username/password and certificate-based mutual-auth TLS.
-SPIFFE/SPIRE is a good way to distribute such certificates if one can manage the requirements for certificate rotation on a continual basis.
-Otherwise, username/password will probably end up being used (with server-side TLS if the broker is off-box)
+    - Ans:  not an issue since the command service is serving as external to internal message bus broker.

 !!!
 INFO
         This ADR does not handle securing the message bus communications between services.
 This need is to be covered universally in an upcoming ADR.